fellow-developers/learning_git/README.md

-# Learning  Git & Github
+# Learning  Git and Github
 THIS REPOSITORY IS CREATED TO LEARN HOW WE CAN USE GIT FOR OUR UPCOMING PROJECT.